 “The appellant’s conviction for complicity to aggravated robbery was against the manifest weight of the evidence.”

-The Supreme Court of Ohio described a proper weight of the evidence analysis as follows:
+The Supreme Court of Ohio described a proper weight-of-the-evidence analysis as follows:

-Appellee points out that the judge referred the jurors to the written copy of the jury instructions which they had in their possession.
+Appellee points out that the judge referred the jurors to the written copy of the jury instructions that they had in their possession.
 The judge told the jurors to start at page six and read to the end in order to find the answers to their question.
 The instructions, contained in the transcript, admonish twice that the prosecution must prove all of the essential elements beyond a reasonable doubt.
-The judge told the jury that if their question was still not answered after reading the instructions, then they could submit another written request for clarification.
+The judge told the jurors that if their question was still not answered after reading the instructions, then they could submit another written request for clarification.
 However, the jury did not ask for reclarification on this topic.

 Appellant also complains that Jury Question No. 3, which asked about the phrasing of one sentence in the instructions on aiding and abetting, was improperly construed by the trial court.
-Appellant contends that said question was a *340 manifestation of the jury's need for reclarification of Jury Question No. 2 on the elements of the offense.
-However, the jurors did not reinquire as to whether they had to find appellant guilty of all of the elements; they merely asked the court to clarify one sentence dealing with what constitutes aiding and abetting.
+Appellant contends that the question was a *340 manifestation of the jury’s need for reclarification of Jury Question No. 2 on the elements of the offense.
+However, the jurors did not reinquire whether they had to find appellant guilty of all of the elements; they merely asked the court to clarify one sentence dealing with what constitutes aiding and abetting.

 For the foregoing reasons, the judgment of the trial court is affirmed.